 There are a number of well-established therapies used in the treatment of addiction, from individual and group therapy to more specialized cognitive behavioral therapy (CBT).
 However, more and more therapists are taking patients out of the traditional therapy environment to help them progress toward their goals.

 It can be difficult for many people to get in touch with their emotions, express suppressed feelings, understand their true self, and build confidence and self-esteem when sitting in a room and speaking with a therapist or group.
-Experiential therapy can help patients overcome these obstacles and get unstuck by incorporating various activities into their treatment that allow them to approach problems differently.
+Experiential therapy can help patients overcome these obstacles and get unstuck by incorporating various activities into their treatment after returning from Los Angeles that allow them to approach problems differently.

 What Is Experiential Therapy?